CodePro-art/onlineCV/README.md

 ### Project Structure

 interactive-cv/
+├── assets/
+│   ├── cv.pdf           # The downloadable CV file
+│   ├── profile.jpg      # Profile picture used in the CV
 ├── index.html          # The main HTML file
 ├── resume.css          # Stylesheet for the webpage
 ├── resume.js           # JavaScript file for interactivity